PowerDMARC

 s5._domainkey.domain.com

 Yes.
-It is a safe and heavily endorsed practice to publish multiple DKIM records for boosting your domain’s security as well as to activate the protocol for your third parties.
-The same however cannot be said regarding SPF and DMARC.
+Publishing multiple DKIM records to boost your domain’s security and activate the protocol for third parties is a safe and heavily endorsed practice.
+However, the same cannot be said regarding SPF and DMARC.
 To exercise caution, learn about the impacts of configuring multiple SPF records on your domain.

 Exit mobile version